The need to get caffeine out of your system can come fast and unexpectedly.

 Let’s look at 8 great ways to fight these side effects and get caffeine out of your system as fast as possible!

 You may also like to read:

-One of the only real proven methods to counteract caffeine and increase the rate in which it metabolizes is by eating cruciferous vegetables.
+One of the only real proven methods to counteract caffeine and increase its metabolism is by eating cruciferous vegetables.

 These may sound like a violent type of vegetable that you want no part of, but they actually are some of the most common and healthy ones!